-As the approved furniture supplier to Swansea University our Capital Projects team engaged with the Navitas team at Swansea University and were asked to design an interior environment with a unique identity.
-Simon Narbeth, our Design & Project Manager created an inspiring scheme using some of the latest products and finishes from leading European manufacturers that had been launched in Stockholm Furniture & Light Fair earlier in the year.
-We specified Vitra Joyn benching in oak & black which gave it a very different aesthetic to previous projects where we have installed Joyn in more traditional finishes.
+As the approved furniture supplier to Swansea University our Capital Projects team engaged with The College’s Project Team who asked us to design an interior environment with a unique identity.
+Simon Narbeth, our Design & Project Manager, created an inspiring scheme using some of the latest products and finishes from leading European manufacturers that had been launched in Stockholm Furniture & Light Fair earlier in the year.
+For example, we specified Vitra Joyn benching in oak & black which gave it a very different aesthetic to previous projects where we have installed Joyn in more traditional finishes.

 "We are so pleased with the final installation.
 Our aim was to create an inviting ‘sticky’ space so that students would remain in The College outside lecture times and were delighted that, from day 1, students came to check out the new building and have stayed – the study and social spaces have been consistently really well utilised from the first few days after opening."